Click here to print out a copy of my Weekly Schedule CM

 I had our weekly schedule printed out as a chart for each child which I hung on the refrigerator at the beginning of each week (they each had their own printed copy with their name and the date at the top).
 We marked off the subjects as we finish them and added notations of any specifics we needed to remember (page numbers, art viewed, poem titles, etc.) on the lines next to the topic on the chart.

 When reading through this day-by-day schedule, some people have commented this is a lot to accomplish in any given day.
 But keep in mind, we were using Charlotte Mason’s idea about short lessons (only ten to twenty minutes for each topic) so our academic part of the day only came out to around 3 1/2 hours per day.
-We tried to always have academics finished by lunchtime.
+We tried to always have academics finished by lunchtime, and would save Nature Study, art, music, and handicrafts for the afternoon.
 I’d often save our poetry reading and read it during lunch.
 It was just something we enjoyed doing while we ate.
-Your mileage may vary. :)
+Your mileage may vary. 🙂

 I discovered after implementing this schedule, my children enjoyed having a set task to accomplish in a set period of time.
 Since I’m not a particularly rigid person (I tend to “go with the flow”), I thought this type of schedule would crimp my style — but I actually found it to be incredibly freeing.
 What a surprise!